magento/devdocs/guides/v2.3/extension-dev-guide/declarative-schema/data-patches.md

 Optionally, if you plan to enable rollback for your patch during module uninstallation, then you must implement `\Magento\Setup\Model\Patch\PatchRevertableInterface`.

 The declarative schema approach removes the version from the `setup_module` table (in a backward compatible way), leaving only the Composer version.
-Therefore, create all new patches and modules without specifying a `setup_module` version.
+Therefore, you can create all new patches and modules without specifying a `setup_module` version.

 The sequnce of installing patches is handled through a dependency-based approach.
 Patches can either be independent or dependent on other patches.
 Independent patches can be installed in any sequence.
 A dependent patch requires a minimal number of patches so that it can be installed successfully.